PDS 70: Circumplanetary disks

-Modelling predicts that PDS 70 b has acquired its own accretion disk.
-The accretion disk was at first observationally supported in 2019, however, in 2020 evidence was presented that the current data favors a model with a single blackbody component of the planet.
-The accretion rate was measured to be at least 5*10^{−7} Jupiter masses per year.
+Modelling predicts that PDS 70 b has acquired its own circumplanetary disk (CPD).
+The CPD was at first observationally supported in 2019, however, in 2020 evidence was presented that the current data favor a model with a single component of the planet.
+The accretion rate was measured to be at least 510^{−7} Jupiter masses per year.
 A 2021 study with newer methods and data suggested a lower accretion rate of 1.4±0.2×10^-8 Jupiter mass per year.
 It is not clear how to reconcile these results with each other and with existing planetary accretion models; future research in accretion mechanisms and Hα emissions production should offer clarity.

 In July 2019, astronomers using the Atacama Large Millimeter Array (ALMA) reported the first-ever detection of a moon-forming circumplanetary disk.
 The disk was detected around PDS 70 c, with a potential disk observed around PDS 70 b.
 The two planets and the superposition of PDS 70 c and the protoplanetary disk was confirmed by Caltech-led researchers using the W. M. Keck Observatory in Mauna Kea, whose research was published in May 2020.
 An image of the circumplanetary disk around PDS 70 c separated from the protoplanetary disk was finally confirming the circumplanetary disk and was published in November 2021.

 In 2025 two studies found variable accretion from the variable H-alpha emission line for both planet b and c.
 One work used Magellan/MagAO-X and the other used Hubble.
 Planet b did show a general fading trend, with a decrease in brightness by a factor of 4.6.
 Planet c did increase in brightness by a factor of 2.3 between 2023 and 2024.
-The MagAO-X observations also suggest in reasonably good agreement with the model that both planets are surrounded by a compact disk with a radius of about 3 astronomical units.
+The MagAO-X observations also suggest in reasonably good agreement with a predicted scattered light model of a CPD that both planets are surrounded by a compact disk with a radius of about 3 astronomical units.